D-side/ground-scanner/README.md

   * Example: `/geo/search/coords/Saint`
 * `/geo/search/cities/:distance/:x/:y`
   * Fetches all cities, located at `:distance` (euclidean) or closer from the point, given by `:x` and `:y`
-  * Example: `/geo/search/coords/30.0/0.0/100.0`
+  * Example: `/geo/search/cities/30.0/0.0/100.0`

 Both queries also accept an extra parameter: `?page=X`.
 The system is designed to potentially handle large amounts of data, so data is paginated.
 For the purposes of demonstration, each page contains 5 cities.
+The number is controlled by Kaminari, the corresponding line is in the `City` model (`paginates_per 5`).

 Distances are measured in abstract units, for no context was given in the problem itself.